ChicoState/Demo-InternetOfThings/README.md

    Remember to wire up the Raspberry Pi and LED properly, if you need help doing so please refer to "Additional Links and Documentation".

 ##  Helpful Videos to get Started
-Diagram to wire up Raspberry Pi with LED (Instead of pin 25 use pin 17), [click here](https://cdn.sparkfun.com/assets/e/1/4/c/a/528bd59d757b7f65548b4567.png)
+Diagram to wire up Raspberry Pi with LED (Instead of pin 25 use pin 17), [click here](https://cdn.sparkfun.com/assets/e/1/4/c/a/528bd59d757b7f65548b4567.png) <br />
-To get a visual idea of the LED Automation, [click here](https://www.youtube.com/watch?v=zp-HlLbT-xA) To get a quick explanation of what IFTTT is, [click here](https://www.youtube.com/watch?v=YV3DEmmDHdc) To see a similar example of the example here but with a Relay insdead, [click here](http://www.instructables.com/id/Google-Home-Raspberry-Pi-Power-Strip/)
+To get a visual idea of the LED Automation, [click here](https://www.youtube.com/watch?v=zp-HlLbT-xA)<br />
+To get a quick explanation of what IFTTT is, [click here](https://www.youtube.com/watch?v=YV3DEmmDHdc)<br />
+To see a similar example of the example here but with a Relay insdead, [click here](http://www.instructables.com/id/Google-Home-Raspberry-Pi-Power-Strip/)<br />
-If you need a better explaination of LED Automation, this link will send you the most thorough example I found on [Youtube](https://www.youtube.com/watch?v=1Eo9NSiS3Y8)
+If you need a better explaination of LED Automation, this link will send you the most thorough example I found on [Youtube](https://www.youtube.com/watch?v=1Eo9NSiS3Y8)<br />